sa9us/Cyber2A/Trends of Deep Learning Related Research in Arctic Science and Geosciences.md

 <a name="fig1"></a>
 ![trend](images/fig1.png)
 _Figure 1.
-Trend of deep learning related research in arctic science and geosciences during 2015-2021_
+Trends of deep learning related research in arctic science and geosciences during 2015-2021_
 <br/>

 ## 4. Potential issues and uncertainties